Jersey, Channel Islands

-The 2019 tax return form includes a number of changes from the previous year.
-These changes are required for the full implementation of economic substance rules and to collect the additional data needed by the Government of Jersey to maintain and improve levels of tax compliance.
-For the 2019 tax return and subsequent periods, all companies will be required to submit an electronic copy of their accounts alongside their company tax return
+The 2019 tax return form included a number of changes from the previous year.
+These changes were required for the full implementation of economic substance rules and to collect the additional data needed by the government of Jersey to maintain and improve levels of tax compliance.
+For the 2019 tax return and subsequent periods, all companies will be required to submit an electronic copy of their accounts alongside their company tax return.

-There is a filing deadline for the corporate return of 6pm on 31 December following the year of assessment and a late filing penalty of GBP 300.
+There is a filing deadline for the corporate return of midnight on 31 December following the year of assessment and a late filing penalty of GBP 300.
 Where a return remains outstanding after three months, a penalty of GBP 100 will be imposed every month the return remains outstanding, up to a maximum of nine months.

 Payment of tax

 For companies, tax is payable in arrears during the calendar year following the year of assessment.

 The Jersey tax payment system changed with effect from for the 2019 year of assessment.
-For the first time, a separate category of payment dates is being set for large remitters.
-A large remitter is broadly defined as a company whose tax liability exceeds £500,000 for each of the two years preceding the year of assessments in respect of which the payment is being made.
+For the first time, a separate category of payment dates was set for large remitters.
+A large remitter is broadly defined as a company whose tax liability exceeds GBP 500,000 for each of the two years preceding the year of assessments in respect of which the payment is being made.
 An instalment payment is required by 31 March and the balance is due by 30 September (in the year following the year of assessment).

 All other companies are required to make an instalment payment by 31 May, and the balance is due by 30 November (in the year following the year of assessment).